First, I have to say that pic of the guy up on the left top corner of this website is really me. And before you make any comments…

 Recently, I’ve retired from the real world for the second time and live in the beautiful Manzano Mountains of Central New Mexico.
 I have a wonderful roommate (who is also my business partner in our publishing company) and a large pack of dogs that are much better behaved than my children ever were.
 (Don’t get me wrong, I love my kids, but my dogs are MUCH less… difficult… than my children.)

 I have to admit that sometimes I do miss the outside world since I live like a hermit on a mountain top (where the air is thin and cold, and occasionally feels a bit like Mars).
-Please feel free to drop me a message to say hello, or to ask me about all those strange things I danced with in the quantum universe.
+Please feel free to drop by my Facebook page to say hello, or to ask me about all those strange things I danced with in the quantum universe.

 I don’t bite, even if my pic makes it look like I would.
 (Well, I don’t bite often, and I HAVE had my shots.)